Covered Transactions and Persons Under AMLA: A Comprehensive Guide

 5 mins

-Imagine the world of money and banking like a big marketplace where people are constantly buying, selling, and moving money around.
+Imagine the world of money and banking as a big marketplace where people are constantly buying, selling, and moving money around.
 The Anti-Money Laundering Act (AMLA) in the Philippines acts like a security guard in this marketplace, protecting it from bad people who try to use dirty money (like money from stealing or other illegal activities) in a way that makes it look clean and legal.

 Brief Introduction to AMLA